cockroachdb/docs/v20.1/change-data-capture.md

 There is an open correctness issue with changefeeds connected to cloud storage sinks where new row information will display with a lower timestamp than what has already been emitted, which violates our [ordering guarantees](change-data-capture.html#ordering-guarantees).
 {{site.data.alerts.end}}

 In this example, you'll set up a changefeed for a single-node cluster that is connected to an AWS S3 sink.
+The changefeed watches two tables.
 Note that you can set up changefeeds for any of [these cloud storage providers](create-changefeed.html#cloud-storage-sink).

 1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).